Incorporating Solar Power Into Your Garage Conversion

 Let’s Power Up Your Garage Conversion: Solar Style

 Okay, let’s get real.
 We’ve all peeked into that underused garage and thought, “Man, that could be an awesome living space!”
 Maybe you’re dreaming of a killer home office, a sweet ADU (Accessory Dwelling Unit) for rent or family, a personal gym where you won’t trip over bikes, or just… more usable square footage.
 But here’s the kicker: what if your garage transformation didn’t just add space, but actually saved you money on energy?
 Yep, we’re talking solar power.
 And in sunny Los Angeles?
 It’s practically a no-brainer.
-At A1 ADU Contractor Los Angeles, we’ve seen firsthand how slapping panels on that new roof turns your garage to room conversion from cool to downright genius.
+At A1 ADU Contractor, we’ve seen firsthand how slapping panels on that new roof turns your garage to room conversion from cool to downright genius.

 Why Bother With Solar On Your New Digs?